aurelio-amerio/techytok/_posts/2019-11-03-lesson-functions.md

 ## Performance tip

-It is preferable to use positional arguments whenever high performance is required (for example when writing functions which need to be called many times), it is always possible to write a wrapper to a function (or a method of the function) which uses keyword arguments, if needed, as we will see later on when we talk about **multiple dispatch**.
+It is preferable to use positional arguments whenever high performance is required (for example when writing functions which need to be called many times), it is always possible to write a wrapper to a function (or a method of the function) which uses keyword arguments, if needed, as we will see later on when we deal with **multiple dispatch**.

 # Function documentation